HivanshD/melodic-contour-prototype/README.md

 # Melodic Contour Perception — Mini Web Experiment (Prototype)

-This is a small, **believable** prototype demonstrating skills relevant to MARL:
+This is a prototype intended to demonstrate technical capability, not a full study.
 - JavaScript/HTML web experiment
 - Behavioral trial structure, response logging, and RTs
 - Client-side data export to CSV